FlawCra/HacktoberFest2023/README.md

 # HacktoberFest2023

+# NOTE: Hacktoberfest has officially excluded this repository.

 This repository will automatically assign the `hacktoberfest` and `hacktoberfest-accepted` labels to all submitted pull requests.

 **This repository will automatically merge your code after assigning the labels.**